-Approximately 1 million Hondas and Acuras are produced annually in North America.
-(Honda's vehicle total is more than any other Asian automaker except rival Toyota Motor Corp.)
-More than 80% of vehicles sold in the US are manufactured in one of seven North American plants -- four in the US, two in Canada, and one in Mexico.
+Approximately 1.3 million Hondas and Acuras are produced annually in North America.
+(Honda's vehicle total is more than any other Asian automaker except rival

-In 2012 the company looked to expand in Mexico by announcing a new auto plant in Celaya.
-The new plant will produce the Honda Fit subcompact model and will begin operation in 2014.
+In 2014 the company expanded in Mexico, opening a new auto plant in Celaya.
+The new plant produces the Honda Fit subcompact model.